 Energy Efficiency and Cost Savings

 Energy‑efficient homes are popular because they help homeowners save money every month.
-Here are additional benefits:
+Here are additional benefits:- Lower Utility Bills: Homes with LED lighting, insulation, and efficient AC systems use less electricity.

 - Less Waste: Better water‑saving fixtures and smart systems reduce water bills.